 (Admittedly, he also says 'They've taken a good position, the bastards!
 They'll pick us off like ducks, and I'm no duck!'.
 Not everything that falls out of his mouth is a nugget of word-gold...)

-Is he a good king though?
+king though?
 That's the kind of question The Witcher loves to play with.
 It's a very political game, one that still has little time for simple good or bad.
 Whether the bandit leader living in the woods is an honourable freedom fighter or a psychotic terrorist for instance depends entirely on your point of view.
 Is the town's leader a hyper-strict fascist just looking to line his pockets at the expense of elves and dwarves, or is he genuine when he explains that he's aware he has prejudices against non-humans, but tries to be impartial?
 More than any other major RPG, you don't choose between good and evil so much as aim for the lesser of two evils, or - if you prefer - the most convenient.

 Some of the best touches are on a smaller scale though, like the moments where Geralt gets together with his friends to just talk politics, his deadpan responses, or cute details like the way the kids in town start following him around asking "White Wolf, are you the one who ate Red Riding Hood?" or asking if he carries two swords because he keeps losing one.
 Market traders shout things out, characters note your approach (although always with the same line, unfortunately) and there are more than enough people to fill out the scene.
 There's no great technical feat to this, unlike some of Bethesda's Skyrim plans, but that doesn't matter.
 After the ghost-town of Kirkwall, The Witcher 2 feels positively bustling.